SheikhAfham-1993/githubexplorer/README.md

 - After running `npm run cypress`, a window will open.
 Select E2E testing and chrome as testing browser.

 In order to run the tests locally you must first run the application.
 By running the application cypress will detect it and start running E2E scripts.
 In the end you will find the result of the tests

-The above command will open storybook in a new browser tab where you can observe different components and their behavior